Your Windows PC Contains Many Files And Folders You Do Not Need, From Hidden Caches To Old Files That Take Up Only Hard Disk Space.

 Location: C: \ Windows \ Temp

-As the name implies, we are dealing with temporary files that are only important for initial use.
-Temporary files and folders are used only once by Windows and are no longer needed.
+As the name implies, we deal with temporary files that are only important for initial use.
+Windows uses temporary files and folders only once and no longer needs them.

 Instead of deleting them with Disk Cleanup, you can go to the corresponding folder and manually delete all its contents.
-Just press Ctrl + A to select all the items in this folder and then press Delete.
-You may encounter an error in the process of deleting these files, but ignore it and delete all the files.
+Press Ctrl+A to select all items in this folder, then press Delete.
+You may encounter an error while deleting these files, but ignore it and delete all the files.

 3. trash bin